radekosmulski/cifar10_docker/README.md

 Once you start the docker container, all you have to do is access https://localhost:8888 and enter `jupyter` as password.
 Open the notebook and hit run all.

+For Tensorflow code please checkout the [tensorflow branch](https://github.com/radekosmulski/cifar10_docker/tree/tensorflow).
+The implementation there is very minimal but still might be useful as a starting point for experimenting.

 ## Instructions for building and running the container
 1. cd into cloned repo
 2. `docker build -t cifar .`